martinsaravia/pyFSI/README.md

 Currently we have three FSI models: Tosi's linear Leakage Flow, Saravia's nonlinear Leakege Flow and preciceCoupling.

+## Dependencies
+* Python 3
+* ffmpeg for rendering video files `sudo apt get install ffmpeg
+* preCICE

 ## Installation
 * Clone the repository to your computer.
 * Edit your .bashrc and change the file limit adding `ulimit -n 2048`

 ## Usage